shankar-choudhury/water-fountain-rater/README.md

 ---

 ## 🤝 Contributors
-Made with ❤️ by KotlinSWE team.
+Made with love by Ryan Pitasky and Shankar Choudhury.

 ---